Health

 Summary

 Self-harm is not necessarily a death wish but a coping mechanism for unbearable feelings.
-Don't scold, offer alternatives, and address root pain with professionals.
+Don't scold, learn about alternatives, and address root pain with professionals.
 Understanding and support open the path to recovery.
+If you or someone around you is suffering, please don't face it alone - reach out for help.

 Related articles